NikshepShetty/CapFlow/README.md

 3. Use the extension interface to select an image on the page.
 4. The extension will send the image to the backend for processing.
 5. View the generated caption and hashtags in the extension popup.

+# References
+1. Xiao, B., Wu, H., Xu, W., Dai, X., Hu, H., Lu, Y., Zeng, M., Liu, C. and Yuan, L., 2024.
+Florence-2: Advancing a unified representation for a variety of vision tasks.
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 4818-4829).